La-Lojban/lojban.pw/data/pages/es/texts/emerald-tablet.md

             ki&#039;u bo ca&#039;o rivbi ra fa le manku
           </td>
           <td class="text-left align-text-top p-2 column-class-glico">
-            For with it is the light of lights, thus darkness flees from it.
+            For with it is the light of lights, thus the darkness flees from it.
           </td>
           <td class="text-left align-text-top p-2 column-class-glico_glosa___">
             <table